Botswana Votes As Presidents Party Seeks To Extend Six-decade Rule - UrduPoint

 Botswana Votes As President's Party Seeks To Extend Six-decade Rule

 "It is my time to voice my opinion.
-I can't wait," said Lone Kobe, 38, who arrived at her voting venue more than three hours ahead of time.
+I can't wait," said Lone Kobe, 38, who arrived at her voting venue more than three hours before polling stations opened.

 Self-employed Kobe said she was voting to change a system dominated by the ruling Botswana Democratic Party (BDP) that she believes benefits only a section of the country's 2.6 million people.